apache/jackrabbit-filevault/src/site/markdown/filter.md

 ### Include and Exclude Elements
 The include and exclude elements can be added as optional children to the `filter` element to allow more fine grained filtering of the subtree during import and export.
 They have a mandatory `pattern` attribute which has the format of a [regexp][api.Pattern].
-The regexp is matched against the full _path_ of the respective or potential JCR node, so it either must start with `/` (absolute regex) or a wildcard (relative regex).
+The regexp is matched against the full respective or potential JCR node path [in JCR 2.0 Path Standard Form][jcr.path-standard-form], so it either must start with `/` (absolute regex) or a wildcard (relative regex).

 #### Order
 The order of the include and exclude elements is important.
 The paths are tested in a sequential order against all